meltyourface/blank/posts/Tantric-perspective/Exploring-Tantric-Tradition-Principles-Practices-and-Symbols/index.md

 ### III.
 Practices of Tantra

-Tantric practices can be broadly divided into two categories: external, involving rituals and ceremonies, and internal, focusing on meditations and transformative techniques.
+**Tantric practices can be broadly divided into two categories**: external, involving rituals and ceremonies, and internal, focusing on meditations and transformative techniques.
 Some of the common practices in Tantra include:

 1. Mantra recitation: The repetition of sacred sounds, words, or phrases is believed to invoke divine powers and transform the practitioner's consciousness.